AlaskaAirlines/auro/docs/BROWSER_SUPPORT.md

 # Orion Stateless Component Browser Support

-The Orion Stateless component developed per this repository is compliant with Alaska Airlines' browser support matrix as published at the time of this project's publication.
+Orion Stateless components are developed to be compliant with Alaska Airlines' browser support matrix as published at the time of this project's publication.

 If at any such time it is discovered that there is an issue with this component's support of any popular browser in use, please submit an issue and explain the discovered issue to the best of your ability.

 ## Browser Support Matrix

-Alaska Airlines currently supports the following browsers for the delivery of Stateless Web Components.
+Alaska Airlines currently supports the following browsers for the delivery of stateless web components.

 <small>Browsers that engineers are required to dev and test against:</small>